 Again we can use a Vitargo or cyclic dextrin with the aminos to provide some fuel for the session.

 Hydration is often overlooked when we discuss nutrition.
 As little as 2% dehydration can cause a drop in performance and 5% losses can result in a drop in work capacity of 30%.
 A large glass of water upon awakening and then sipping on water at intervals during your session is recommended.
 Pop an electrolyte tablet in if the workout makes you sweat.

 This is a crucial time of the day if you train in the morning.
 You haven’t supplied your body with that much food and you have just smashed your workout, your body is going to need refuelling.
-As you will see in our recovery article (and the recovery module) we split recovery nutrition into 3 phases.

-You may have fasted all night and then smashed your WOD.
 Now is the time not to be scared of those carbohydrates.
 However our RULE OF THUMB IS YOU HAVE TO EARN YOUR CARBOHYDRATES.